edigiacomo/django-statusboard/README.md

 ## REST API

-`django-statusboard` comes with a set of REST API to admin its models, based on [Django REST Framework](https://www.django-rest-framework.org/) `ModelViewSet`.
+`django-statusboard` comes with a set of REST API to manage its models, based on [Django REST Framework](https://www.django-rest-framework.org/) `ModelViewSet`.